huggingface/blog/inference-pro.md

 ```json
 [{"generated_text":"In a surprising turn of events, 2K has announced that it will be releasing a new free-to-play game called NBA 2K23 Arcade Edition.
 This game will be available on Apple iOS devices and will allow players to compete against each other in quick, 3-on-3 basketball matches.\n\nThe game promises to deliver fast-paced, action-packed gameplay, with players able to choose from a variety of NBA teams and players, including some of the biggest"}]
 ```

+For more details on the generation parameters, please take a look at [this section](#generation-parameters).

 To do the same thing in Python, you can take advantage of the `InferenceClient` api: